Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/irl/gg.md

-photons are programmable matter; quantum eraser transforms photons into particles, but there are waves, and /wave-particles|particle-waves|dualities|../ photon emitters take surrounding photons, and our immune system interprets like sleightly flipped sight immune system
+photons are programmable matter; quantum eraser transforms photons into particles, but there are waves, and /wave-particles|particle-waves|dualities|../ photon emitters take surrounding photons, and our immune system interprets like sleightly flipped sight the same for hearing; phonons v photons v other senses v.. immune system